Preamble: CBD Buyers Guide

 Please note that I am not a medical practitioner.
 My knowledge of CBD has been hard won over some years.
 Pure experience: some areas I know more about – for example, pain plus a specialized pain that the medical world calls neuropathic pain.
 Once serious pain has visited and you are now relatively free of it, you will always keep a sharp lookout for its return.
 My description of it: it’s like a savage beast lurking in the high hills surrounding you just yearning to come rushing down again to start trying to chew your leg off – or some other dreadful thing!
 I also know a little about CBD so I feel I can put these things together and offer some worthwhile counsel.

 My plan of action: after a short introduction on Cannabis and CBD, plus a really informative section called FAQs, I shall start with a particular interest of mine and that is anxiety.
 I have had first-hand experience of anxiety.
-Additionally, it is a condition that has now mutated into a really frightful worldwide problem.
+It is a condition that has now mutated into this really frightful worldwide problem.

 We know from history that cannabis has a very ancient lineage.
 Archaeologists know that it was cultivated in Japan in the pre-Neolithic period in 8000 BC.
 This would have been in the last phase of the Stone Age when animals were domesticated and the first tentative steps in agriculture were initiated.
 Even though the hemp fibers of the plant would have been used for textiles for centuries, my suspicion that knowing of man’s, let us say, ignoble motivations he would have very soon discovered the plant’s narcotic qualities.